Bolza-like surfaces in the Thurston set: Construction of Bolza-like surfaces

 \begin{proof} First, we construct a hyperbolic torus with $2g-2$ cone points with angles $\pi$ at each cone point as follows.
 For any two numbers $m,n\in \mathbb{N}$, take $mn$ identical copies of the squares $Q_\epsilon$ and arrange them in an $m\times n$ rectangular grid.
 We further identify the sides of the rectangles in a natural way so that we obtain a torus $T_\epsilon$ with $mn$ singular points and the angle at each singular point is $\pi$.
 If $mn$ is even, then there is a hyperbolic surface of the genus $g=\frac{mn+2}{2}$, say, $S_g(\epsilon)$ and an orientation preserving involution $\sigma_\epsilon$ of $S_g(\epsilon)$ with $2g-2$ fixed points such that the quotient of the surface by the involution is the torus $T_\epsilon$, that is $S_g(\epsilon)/\sigma_\epsilon\cong T_\epsilon$ (see Figure \ref{fig:involution}).
-We define the path $\mathcal{D}_g: \left[0,\frac{\pi}{4}\right) \to \mathcal{M}_g$ by
+We define the path $\mathcal{D}_g: \left[0,\frac{\pi}{4}\right) \to \mathcal{T}_g$ by

-Now, we find all the systolic geodesic of the surface $S_g(\epsilon)$.
+Now, we investigate all the systolic geodesic of the surface $S_g(\epsilon)$.
 As the involution $\sigma_\epsilon$ acts as a rotation by the angle $\pi$, any geodesic segment in $T_\epsilon$ joining two distinct singular points (not passing through any other singular points) lift to a geodesic in $S_g(\epsilon)$.
 In particular, the sides of squares and the diagonals of the square joining the vertices with interior angle $\left (\frac{\pi}{4}+\epsilon\right)$ lift to geodesic in $S_g(\epsilon)$.
 We denote the length of these segments by $l_\epsilon$ and $x_\epsilon$, respectively (see Figure \ref{FIG:0.1}).
-We show that $\sys(S_g(\epsilon)) =\min\{2l_\epsilon,2x_\epsilon\}$ and the systolic geodesics are either the lifts of the sides of $Q_\epsilon$ or the lifts of the sides of diagonals or both (depending on $\epsilon$).
-By hyperbolic trigonometric identity \eqref{2.2}, it follows that
+We show that $\sys(S_g(\epsilon)) =\min\{2l_\epsilon,2x_\epsilon\}$ and the systolic geodesics are either the lifts of the sides of $Q_\epsilon$ or the lifts the of diagonals or both (depending on $\epsilon$).
+Using hyperbolic trigonometric identity $(ii)$ in Theorem 2.2.1 \cite{Buser}, we have